carlignn/carlgaspar/content/posts/the-philippine-government.md

 ## Judicial

-Interprets the meaning of laws, applies laws to individual cases, and decides if laws violate the Constitution through the power vested in the **Supreme Court of the Philippines** (Filipino: Kataas-taasang Hukuman ng Pilipinas) or simply referred to by its colloquial name as **Korte Suprema**, is the highest court in the Philippines.
+Interprets the meaning of laws, applies laws to individual cases, and decides if laws violate the Constitution through the power vested in the **Supreme Court of the Philippines** - (Filipino: Kataas-taasang Hukuman ng Pilipinas) or simply referred to by its colloquial name as **Korte Suprema**, is the highest court in the Philippines - and lower courts established by law.
-(and lower courts established by law).

 It holds the power to settle controversies involving rights that are legally demandable and enforceable, and to determine whether or not there has been a grave abuse of discretion amounting to lack or excess of jurisdiction on the part of any branch or instrumentality of the Government.
 The Supreme Court, which has a Chief Justice as its head and 14 Associate Justices, occupies the highest tier of the judiciary.
 The justices serve until the age of 70.
 The justices are appointed by the president on the recommendation of the Judicial and Bar Council of the Philippines.

 * ### Lower Collegiate Courts